Sigmadex/sSDEX-Claim/README.md

 * Claim data is to be stored on-chain through [event logs]
 * Interface should query event logs to verify whether a wallet has made a claim or not and send them to the appropriate landing page
+* Bot should take 150 nAVAX for future distribution

 ### Outlined below is the process in which the user qualifies for a claim